 When a person is doing an interval training workout, they are constantly pushing themselves into different mindset stages, therefore challenging their mind as well as body and going out of their personal comfort zone.
 A HIIT program often allows a person to become more open-minded to other challenges and more open to experiences outside of the workout.

-High-intensity interval training can also help with a number of other health conditions, including:
+High-intensity interval training can also help with a number of other health conditions.
+The American College of Sports Medicine cites that HIIT can positively impact:

 - Blood pressure